-For arrest on the basis of a maritime lien, a ship can be sold pendete lite and, in fact, will usually be sold pendete lite unless cash security is provided by the shipowners.
+For arrests on the basis of a maritime lien, a ship can, and usually will, be sold pendente lite unless cash security is provided by the shipowners.

-In the case of arrest by way of preliminary attachment, it is not possible for the ship to be sold pendete lite as this is only a provisional remedy to secure a claim pending final resolution of the merits of the dispute by a court or arbitral tribunal properly seised of jurisdiction.
+For arrests by way of preliminary attachment, it is not possible for the ship to be sold pendente lite as the arrest is only a provisional remedy to secure a claim pending final resolution of the merits of the dispute by a court or arbitral tribunal properly seized of jurisdiction.